PinkInk/upylib/asn1der/README.md

 Codes and decodes a subset of DER encoded Asn.1 datatypes into to/from binary format.
-In the spirit of minimal; only the Asn.1 data types that I've so far encountered in the real-world(tm) (aka are used by SNMPv1) are implemented i.e.;
+In the spirit of minimal; only the Asn.1 data types that I've so far encountered in the real-world&trade; (aka are used by SNMPv1) are implemented i.e.;

 - Null (Asn1DerNull as standalone Singleton)